 This course introduces students to key concepts and theories of robotic application.
 Robotics integrates science, technology, engineering and math principles with real applications as students design, build and program a robot to compete in a robotics competition.
-Students work with industry professionals, collaborate with classmates, conduct research, engage in the design process, experience the tooling and fabrication process, adhere to timelines and budgets, document the design process, communicate their design and discuss their work with industry professionals.
+Students collaborate with classmates while using curriculum designed by Carnegie Mellon University.

-2607 STEM Digital Fabrication I
+607 STEM Digital Fabrication I